 How are NESO working to achieve updated compliance requirements that are suitable and achievable?
 Currently it seems that some experimental testing is happening at users’ expense to inform future rules.

 This does not fall within the scope of the Compliance Optimization Project.
 The focus of this project is to enhance user experience, improve stakeholder coordination, and improving the efficiency of existing processes.

-Headings

-Headings

-Headings
+The Compliance team regularly refines and updates the process in line with Grid Code modifications, customer and industry feedback.